 Virtualizing as a means to reduce costs, consolidate resources, and increase workforce mobility has become a more common practice with businesses in recent years.
 However, if an organization neglects to protect their virtual machines (VMs), the benefits of virtualization are unlikely to be realized.
 To make the most of VM backup, be on the lookout for these critical data protection features.

-With this in mind, we’ve compiled this list of four measure you can take to protect your VMs from downtime:
+With this in mind, we’ve compiled this list of four measures you can take to protect your VMs from downtime:

 Backups are not guaranteed to succeed every time.
 Because of this, having the ability to verify backups without needing to restore them is crucial.
 Capabilities such as automated startup and backup testing allow IT administrators to ensure that VM backups are running smoothly, in addition to being made aware if something has gone wrong during the process.
 In terms of testing, providers can offer predefined VM tests, as well as custom verification scripts to give you peace of mind.